Engineering & Applied Science

 Basic principles and technologies for imaging and sensing the chemical, electrical, and structural properties of living tissues and biological macromolecules.
 Topics include magnetic resonance spectroscopy, MRI, positron emission tomography, and molecular imaging with MRI and fluorescent probes.

-ENAS 511a, Physics and Devices of Optical Communication Jung Han
+ENAS 511b, Physics and Devices of Optical Communication Jung Han

 A survey of the enabling components and devices that constitute modern optical communication systems.
 Focus on the physics and principles of each functional unit, its current technological status, design issues relevant to overall performance, and future directions.
 Permission of the instructor required.

-ENAS 518a / MB&B 635a, Quantitative Approaches in Biophysics and Biochemistry Nikhil Malvankar and Yong Xiong
+ENAS 518a / MB&B 635a, Quantitative Approaches in Biophysics and Biochemistry Julien Berro, Yong Xiong, and Jonathon Howard

 The course offers an introduction to quantitative methods relevant to analysis and interpretation of biophysical and biochemical data.
 Topics covered include statistical testing, data presentation, and error analysis; introduction to dynamical systems; analysis of large datasets; and Fourier analysis in signal/image processing and macromolecular structural studies.
 The course also includes an introduction to basic programming skills and data analysis using MATLAB.
 Real data from research groups in MB&B are used for practice.
 Prerequisites: MATH 120 and MB&B 600 or equivalents, or permission of the instructors.